brywiser/bbrouder-food-blog/_recipes/threeIngredientTaco.md

 2. Cover and cook on low for 6-8 hours or high for 3-4.
 3. After cooking is complete, simply stir in the slow cooker to shred the chicken, or remove them to a bowl to shred, then add back to cooker and mix.

 Enjoy!!
-Garish on top of tortillas with sour cream, guac, cilantro, cheese and whatever else!
+Garnish on top of tortillas with sour cream, guac, cilantro, cheese and whatever else!